virtualscienceforum/virtualscienceforum/src/arqh.md

     ## Ideas for further experiments

-    - Two similar questions:
+    - Two similar questions:<br/>
-      1. Is it possible to obtain pristine oscillations in CAES using a type-II superconductor having a high Hc1, before magnetic fields when vortices start developing? (from Rajarshi Bhattacharyya)
+      1. Is it possible to obtain pristine oscillations in CAES using a type-II superconductor having a high Hc1, before magnetic fields when vortices start developing? (from Rajarshi Bhattacharyya)<br/>
       2. For experimentalists – Do you imagine a way to minimize effects of vortices? (from Antonio Manesco)<br/>
       A (Javad Shabani): One idea is the chicken wire patterns to trap vortices.
 But ideally one wants to work at really small fields.
 So another idea is to put very thin Al on top of InAs (critical field in Al can reach 4T).
 Applying out-of-plane field, the superconductor survives.
 Then one can choose superconductors such as Nb or Ta instead of granular superconductors.
 In other words: use vertical superconducting contacts.